Gravity particles from Warped Extra Dimensions, predictions for LHC: KK-graviton couplings to matter

 \subsection{Fermions}

-The kk-graviton couplings to each zero mode mode are weighted by by the overlap of the profiles of the fields.

-We separate the coupling of kk-Graviton with the physical fermions in tree parts: two parts devoted to the (massless) Dirac energy momentum tensor of each chirality $T^{\psi_{L/R}}_{\mu\nu}$, and other part proportional to the EWSB mass:
+Similarly to the last section we can understand the coupling of KK-graviton with the physical fermions as separated in tree parts: two parts devoted to the (massless) Dirac energy momentum tensor of each chirality $T^{\psi_{L/R}}_{\mu\nu} = \overline{\psi}_{L/R} \slashed{\partial} \psi_{L/R}$, and other part proportional to the EWSB mass:

-Where $\psi$ is the four dimensional fermion field and $d_{LR} \equiv \int f_{Gr} f_{f_R} f_{f_L}$.
-For each generation the tree localization parameters are important to define kk-graviton couplings.
-On section (\ref{sec:fermion}) we had noted there are freedom to choose the profiles localization of different fermion chiralities, this freedom is diffused on freedom to fix kk-graviton couplings to bulk fermions.
+where $\psi$ is the four dimensional fermion field and $d_{LR} \equiv \int f_{Gr} f_{f_R} f_{f_L}$.
+In the case of the fermions there is a partial freedom to choose the profiles localization of different fermion chiralities, that is propagated as freedom to fix KK-graviton couplings to bulk fermions.

-For bulk leptons and light quarks (first two generations) we need to choose both chiralities to be Planck localized, resulting the constants $d_{f_L} = d_{f_R} = d_{f_{LR}} \sim 0$, meaning we can ignore kk-graviton couplings to bulk light fermions. \\
+This freedom is only partial, since the four dimensional mass of the fermions is directly related with their profiles localization's (see for example \cite{Gherghetta:2000qt}).
+To fix the mass of the light fermions we need to choose both fermion chiralities to be Planck localized, resulting the constants $d_{f_L} = d_{f_R} = d_{f_{LR}} \sim 0$.
+We can ignore the KK-graviton couplings to bulk light fermions, namely leptons and light quarks.

-On realistic realizations for bulk fermions on WED it is necessary to go beyond minimal embedding of SM bulk fermions.
-Different realizations of bulk fermion embedding modifies the allowed localization of the fermions extra dimensional profiles, specially for the third family, slightly modifying the kk-graviton couplings to the top and botton quarks.
-It is not our scope to discuss the model building hypothesis inside the microscopic WED scenario driven by Standard Model Precision Tests. \\

-For practical reasons we consider the case where only the SM gauge symmetry $SU(2)_L\times U(1)_Y$ is enlarged to the bulk\footnote{ $d_{f L} \sim d_{f LR} \sim 0$ and $d_{f R} \sim 1$.} \cite{Fitzpatrick:2007qr}, we will refer to this case as consider a elementary top quark.
-In the elementary top case the decay rate of kk-Graviton to a pair of top quarks with mass $m_T$ is:
+The choice of fermion localization parameters is a delicate issue when considering the third family of quarks and the related experimental constraints.
+For practical reasons we consider as benchmark the case where only the SM gauge symmetry $SU(2)_L\times U(1)_Y$ is enlarged to the bulk and $d_{f L} \sim d_{f LR} \sim 0$ and $d_{f R} \sim 1$, we will refer to this choice as consider a elementary top quark case~\cite{Fitzpatrick:2007qr}.